City Pass: fast-track access to attractions and transport around Barcelona

 What does the 1 day City Pass include?

-- 1 ticket for the Hop-on Hop Off bus (tourist bus) valid for 1 day + 1 fast-track ticket for la Sagrada Familia (you can choose the date) + 1 fast-track ticket for Parc Güell (you can choose the date) + 1 round-trip by Aerobus.
+- 1 ticket for the Hop-on Hop Off bus (tourist bus) valid for 1 day + 1 fast-track ticket for la Sagrada Familia (you can choose the date and your option) + 1 fast-track ticket for Parc Güell (you can choose the date) + 1 round-trip by Aerobus.

 What does the 2 days City Pass include?

-- 1 ticket for the Hop-on Hop Off bus (tourist bus) valid for 2 consecutive days + 1 fast-track ticket for la Sagrada Familia (you can choose the date) + 1 fast-track ticket for Parc Güell (you can choose the date) + 1 round-trip by Aerobus.
+- 1 ticket for the Hop-on Hop Off bus (tourist bus) valid for 2 consecutive days + 1 fast-track ticket for la Sagrada Familia (you can choose the date and your option) + 1 fast-track ticket for Parc Güell (you can choose the date) + 1 round-trip by Aerobus.

 - In Barcelona, tourist bus tickets are valid for 1 or 2 consecutive days (and not for 24-hour periods), we therefore recommend to use them early in the day in order to enjoy them.